melanietosik/melanietosik.github.io/portfolio.md

 In 2014, I was a research intern at [Textkernel](http://www.textkernel.com/), where we explored new methods of improving resume parsing for multi-lingual documents.

-In order to extract structured information in the form of specific phrases like name or address, we adopted the probabilistic [conditional random fields](http://en.wikipedia.org/wiki/Conditional_random_field) (CRF) framework.
+In order to extract structured information in the form of specific phrases like *name* or *address*, we adopted the probabilistic [conditional random fields](http://en.wikipedia.org/wiki/Conditional_random_field) (CRF) framework.
 In addition, we experimented with a novel approach that integrates [continuous vector representations](https://code.google.com/p/word2vec/) of words as input features for such a model.

 [[Paper](http://www.aclweb.org/anthology/W15-1517)] [[Interview](http://www.textkernel.com/2014/12/internships-at-textkernel-melanie-tosik/)] [[Internship report]({{ site.baseurl }}/assets/report_tosik_textkernel.pdf)]